Virtual Headache Specialist

 How do the gepants work?

 Gepants work as CGRP receptor antagonists, which means they directly target and block (antagonist) the CGRP receptor.
 This results in the medication “blocking” the CGRP inflammatory protein from sticking to the CGRP receptor to activate it, and thus prevents it from “turning on” these migraine pathways.
 So, you get reversal of cerebral vasodilation, which decreases the firing off of the trigeminal nerves.
 Notably, the gepants do this in a way that does not cause vasconstriction (artery narrowing), in contrast to the triptans which do.
-Thus, they are felt to be safe in those with cardiovascular or cerebrovascular disease (as opposed to the triptans).
+Thus, gepants are felt to be safe in those with cardiovascular or cerebrovascular disease (as opposed to the triptans and DHE).
 By blocking the CGRP receptor, you also get reversal of the neurogenic inflammation going on through the brain and around the arteries, and you block the electrical transmission of migraine pain from traveling from the trigeminal nerves into the brain.

 Ubrelvy (Ubrogepant)

 A more recent study showed that by taking Ubrelvy 100 mg during pre-headache prodrome symptoms, 46% were able to prevent the subsequent migraine from reaching a moderate to severe pain level (compared to 29% of placebo).
 So by taking it early, they were more than 2x as likely to avoid moderate to severe level pain.
+Migraine prodrome symptoms are very early signs that a migraine is coming which may occur hours or even a day or so before the attack hits.
+Common migraine prodrome symptoms are brain fog, dizziness, drowsiness, nausea, neck pain/stiffness, and increased light sensitivity.

-Side effects of Ubrelvy were similar to placebo and the most common were nausea (placebo 2%, Ubrelvy 50 mg 2%, Ubrelvy 100 mg 4%), and somnolence (sleepiness) (placebo 1%, Ubrelvy 50 mg 2%, Ubrelvy 100 mg 3%).
+Side effects of Ubrelvy were similar to placebo and the most common were nausea (placebo 2%, 50 mg 2%, 100 mg 4%), somnolence (sleepiness) (placebo 1%, 50 mg 2%, 100 mg 3%), and dry mouth (placebo 1%, 50 mg <1%, 100 mg 2%).

 Nurtec ODT (Rimegepant)